 A space maintainer is a custom-made acrylic plastic or metal appliance that is either cemented in place or able to be removed as needed for dental hygiene.
 The purpose of a space maintainer is to keep the area open between one or more teeth so that a permanent tooth can erupt into its proper place.
 It's often used when a baby tooth has been lost prematurely, such as baby teeth that are removed due to decay, or are lost due to trauma.
 Sometimes an artificial tooth is also inserted in the space maintainer to keep the area open for the unerupted tooth.

 Caring for a Space Maintainer

 Your while will need a few days to get used to the space maintainer, whether it's removable or cemented into place.
-Dr. Kherani, the pediatric dentist in our Battery Park dental office, will show you and your child how to clean and care for the space maintainer.
+Dr. Dikansky, the pediatric dentist, will show you and your child how to clean and care for the space maintainer.

-Dr. Kherani will schedule regular follow-up visits with your child while he or she has a space maintainer to be certain it still fits properly.
+Dr. Dikansky will schedule regular follow-up visits with your child while he or she has a space maintainer to be certain it still fits properly.